PlatinumVox/Sai-Alawo/Alawo Complete.md

 ### Lost Bloodlines
 - J'van & Ancients

+*» What ruled before humanity?*

 ### Core Three
 The three ancestors represented here are those most commonly found building communities across the ruins; the Alboli, the Kaltoran, and the Nephilim.
 Each have their own strengths and weaknesses, and are uniquely adapted to life amongst the ruins.

+*» Who comes after us?*

 ### Rising Two
 - Liocrae & Relicborne

+*» What corruption happens to creations after years of non-control?*

 **The Alawoian Planet**
 ![[Alawo planet v2.png]]